Market Updates

 • Cutting regulatory barriers that slow or raise the cost of home construction

+Both are real problems in California.
 Buyers here are squeezed from both sides.
-Financing is harder than it feels like it should be, and supply remains too tight in many markets.
-If policy changes can improve either one, that matters.
+Financing is harder than it should be, and supply stays too tight in most markets.

 Why California buyers should care

-California affordability is not being driven by one thing.
+California affordability isn't driven by one thing.
+It's a stack of problems:

 • High home prices